anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 > Festivals falling on a Sunday are to be kept on that day or transferred to the Monday (or, at the discretion of the minister, to the next suitable weekday).
 But a Festival may not be celebrated on Sundays in Advent, Lent or Eastertide.
 Festivals coinciding with a Principal Feast or Principal Holy Day are transferred to the first available day.

-One of these Festivals might be Patronal Festival, which can be observed either as a Festival or as a Principal Feast.
+One of these Festivals might be the Patronal or Dedication Festival, which can be observed either as a Festival or as a Principal Feast.
 According to the [Rules],

 > When kept as Principal Feasts, the Patronal and Dedication Festivals may be transferred to the nearest Sunday, unless that day is already a Principal Feast or one of the following days: the First Sunday of Advent, the Baptism of Christ, the First Sunday of Lent, the Fifth Sunday of Lent or Palm Sunday.